 Culinary legend Julia Child was an enthusiastic supporter of Spoons Across America programs from the beginning.
 She believed it was essential to teach children about the origin and importance of eating fresh locally-grown foods noting, “In this age of fast and frozen foods, we want to teach school children about real food – where it is grown and how it is produced – so they can develop an understanding and appreciation of how good, fresh food is supposed to taste.”

-Today, Spoons Across America partners with businesses, professional organizations, and volunteers – farmers, chefs, restaurateurs, and food professionals – across the country to coordinate and sponsor a range of programs for elementary and middle schools, including Farm to Book, Take A Taste with Spoons, Spoons Recipe Days, and The Dinner Party Project.
+Today, Spoons Across America partners with businesses, professional organizations, and volunteers – farmers, chefs, restaurateurs, and food professionals – to coordinate and sponsor a range of programs for elementary schools and community-based organizations, including Farm to Book, Take A Taste with Spoons, Spoons Recipe Days, and The Dinner Party Project.